KumoraV/GuardianShop/README.txt

 Made by me and classmates ##INPUT NAME

 WIP:
-Add a server so database can work anywhere
+Add a server so the database can work anywhere
-Add an easy way to access this project and look at the abilites.
+Add an easy way to access this project and look at the abilities.
+Organize files